Chauncey Billups: Los Angeles Clippers (2020–2021)

 On November 16, 2020, Billups was hired as an assistant coach for the Los Angeles Clippers under head coach Tyronn Lue.
+Despite losing Kawhi Leonard to injury, the Clippers reached their first ever Conference Finals in franchise history that season.

-Portland Trail Blazers (2021–present)
+Portland Trail Blazers (2021–2025)

 On June 27, 2021, Billups was hired as head coach of the Portland Trail Blazers.

-On April 13, 2025, Billups and the Trail Blazers agreed to a multiyear contract extension.
+Coming to a team coming off eight straight playoff appearances, Billups failed to lead the team to the playoffs in any of his first four seasons.
+Despite this, on April 13, 2025, Billups and the Trail Blazers agreed to a multiyear contract extension.

-On October 23, 2025, following his arrest as part of an investigation into illegal gambling, the NBA placed Billups on leave effective immediately.
+On October 23, 2025, following his arrest as part of an investigation into illegal gambling, the NBA placed Billups on leave effective immediately just one game into the season.
+Assistant coach Tiago Splitter was named interim head coach and led the Trail Blazers to their first playoff appearance since Billups was hired.